victorb/arch-mirror/README.md

 # Using as a repository

-## WARNING, NOT YET FUNCTIONAL
-> See the following comment: https://github.com/ipfs/notes/issues/84#issuecomment-370439892

 - Add `https://ipfs.io/ipns/arch.victor.earth` to your list of repositories
 - Run `pacman -Syy` to upgrade your local package list
 - Enjoy